 Still, green is everything old and new again.
 The word green comes from the same German root word as ‘grow’ and ‘grass’; the Latin root viridis gives us words like ‘verdant’ and ‘haricots verts’ (green beans, en francais.)
 Chlorophyll is what makes everything flora in nature look green; when oceans look green, it’s because the blue rays from the sun’s spectrum are absorbed and an abundance of green plant life or run-off sediment from nearby rivers in the seawater makes the wavelengths appear more green than blue.
 Either way, the color green in nature is a direct result of the sun’s light, whether by instigating a process like photosynthesis or by providing light rays that add color to our world.

 Mona Lisa wore green, which symbolized she was not of the nobility; leprechauns wore green to distinguish themselves from the French aristocracy.
 When clothing more clearly represented social status, green was worn by the upper middle class: bankers, merchants, and the gentry.
 In Eastern culture the color green has very positive connotations, primarily indicating fertility.
 In the West, it is associated with nature, youth (or inexperience), spring, envy, and sickness.
 It is also thought of as a safety color: green lights, green cards.
-It is the color of the modern environmental movement as it represents a naturalness and sustainability.
+It is the color of the modern ecological movement as it represents a naturalness and sustainability.
 Political groups and products are often marketed as being ‘green’ or environmentally friendly.

 Green is the most important color in Islam and is represented on almost all Islamic country flags; Muslims believe green represents the lush vegetation of Paradise.
 It is also associated with Ireland from the Gaelic period.
 (Gaelic people were once French!)
 I like France, so this must be my Emerald Year connection.
 I have cultivated a lush garden – my Paradise – and have exalted being on the ocean since childhood, so there is much potential synergy with the color green for me this year.